CSCJarrett/Reel-Radar/docs/ABTEST.md

 Test 2:

-**A/B Test Name:**  Changing the reccomendations to display the description below the poster instead of to the side
+**A/B Test Name:**  Changing the background color of the reccomendations screen to white

 **User Story Number:**  US4